£0.00 inc VAT

 Clean up dog urine, poop and food as soon as it gets onto wood flooring.
 Wood is a natural product, and can be damaged or stained if dog urine is left to absorb – it can even cause lingering smells.
 There are many cleaning products marketed especially for removing little accidents from wood.

 If you have hardwood where you feed or bathe your dog, use rugs or sheets to protect it.
+You can also read our separate blog on cleaning engineered wood flooring.

 Apart from choosing a distressed, rustic or paler colour of wood, there’s not that much you can do about dog nail scratches on wood flooring.
 Trimming your dog’s nails will help prevent them.